 - Formatting Your Resume

-While following the proper general format and styling is typically beneficial, the overall outcome and job prospects that you may encounter are not necessarily going to be benefited by following the information here.
-The suggestions provided are correct, but it is truly the content that is provided by the writer that determines the outcome for an applicant.
+While following the proper general format and styling is typically beneficial, the overall outcome and job prospects that you may encounter are not necessarily going to benefit.
+The suggestions provided are here correct, but it is truly the content provided by the author that determines the outcome for the applicant.

 - General Outline for the Format of a Resume

-Below is the general format broken down by sections.
-Keep in mind that this formatting is general and therefore may not fit your exact needs.
+Below is the basic format broken-down into sections.
+Keep in mind that this formatting is generalized and therefore may not fit your exact needs.
 Feel free to change or modify each section to fit your profession.

-- Objective (Use with caution): An objective statement is a brief two to three sentence blurb about your goals, aspirations, and what you want to get out of the company.
-You may not want use an objective unless a job application specifically asks for one.
+- Objective (Use with caution): An objective statement is a brief two to three sentence blurb about your goals, aspirations, and what you want achieve by working at the company.
+You may not want use an objective unless your profession specifically uses one, they are becoming less common.

-- Career statement/Summary: This is also optional, and is composed of a few sentences describing the major accomplishments and accolades that you have achieved throughout your career.
-This isn't recommended unless your resume is sparse in another area, and you just want to fill the page.
+- Career Statement/Summary: This is also optional, and is composed of a few sentences describing the major accomplishments and accolades that you have achieved throughout your career.
+This isn't recommended unless your resume is sparse in another area, and you want to fill in the page.
 You can use our Additions section to add this using the Opening Addition for this instead of an Objective.

-- Experience Section: The experience section should include all related or impressive work experience that you have had.
+- Experience Section: The experience section should include all of your related or impressive work experience.

-Just be careful to follow the correct formatting included below:
+Just be careful to observe the correct formatting template included here:

 • Business Name